 She had connected a live discovery in the garden to a phonics lesson from weeks ago with no prompt from me.

-This is what learning looks like when it is actually working.
+This is what experiential learning looks like when it is actually working — not a child reciting something back, but a child making connections on her own.

 Meanwhile, my two-year-old son had been observing the entire session from the edge of the mat.